Myopia in Children and Teenagers

 Several studies show moderate to weak effectiveness in slowing progression of myopia when wearing bifocals, multifocals or PALs compared to single vision spectacles.
 These options work better in children with low myopia and additional focussing disorders.

 New research shows increased outdoor time is a protective factor for myopia progression.
-Alongside myopia management options it should be encouraged for children or teenagers with progressing myopia to spend more than 90 minutes outside a day with appropriate UV or sunglasses eye protection.
+(3) Alongside myopia management options it should be encouraged for children or teenagers with progressing myopia to spend more than 2 hours outside a day with appropriate UV protection such as hat, sunscreen and sunglasses eye protection.

-Additionally a good habit to get into whilst indoors is to take frequent breaks while doing close work, every 20 minutes time should be taken to focus far away and allow the eyes to relax.
+Additionally a good habit to get into whilst indoors is to not hold any near work any closer than 30 cm and take frequent breaks while doing close work, every 30 minutes time should be taken to focus far away and allow the eyes to relax.
 Near tasks or near screen time outside of school should be limited to no more than 2 hours a day.

 All videos provided by Global Myopia Centre.